nullstone-io/terraform-provider-ns/website/docs/d/connection.html.markdown

 * `optional` - By default, if this connection has not been configured, this causes an error.
 Set to true to disable.
 (Default: `false`)
 * `workspace` - Name of workspace for connection.
 (Environment variable: `NULLSTONE_CONNECTION_{name}`)
 * `via` - Name of workspace to satisfy this connection through.
 Typically, this is set to `data.ns_connection.other.workspace`.
+- `outputs` - An object containing every root-level output in the remote state.
+This attribute is interchangeable for `data.terraform_remote_state.outputs`.